lexitec/AccentCompose/README.md

 **Hardware requirements:** standard US keyboard (key combinations may work with other keyboards but labeling and the supplied layout charts may be confusing)

 **Software requirements:** .XCompose rendering engine like in X.Org-based Linux distributions: Ubuntu, Red Hat, Centos, Fedora, or Arch Linux.
 In Windows, WinCompose is recommended.
-In any case, only AccentCompose .XCompose file should be loaded to avoid key sequence conflict.
+In any case, only AccentCompose .XCompose file should be loaded to avoid key sequence conflicts.

 # Downloading WinCompose for Windows use
 No Windows Compose key engine is provided with AccentCompose.
 Instead, you will need to install a Unicode-capable Windows Compose Key system and load AccentCompose .XCompose file into it.
 To date, WinCompose is your best bet.
 WinCompose is a separate free product that supports standard .XCompose files.
 We only supply a standard .XCompose file for use with WinCompose or any other similar product.
 See: http://wincompose.info/ and/or https://github.com/samhocevar/wincompose